Monastic Wales is not responsible for the content of external internet sites

 Nicholas Trinbey (Trillet, Trillek, de Trinleye, Trinbeye): ? -1373/6.

-Nicholas occurs as prior in February 1363 until February 1376 when there was a mandate to accept his resignation.
+Nicholas occurs as prior in February 1363 and on other occasions until February 1376 when there was a mandate to accept his resignation.
 This states that having officiated well for eleven years, on one occasion when celebrating the Office, Nicholas was thrown to the ground whereupon his eyes were torn out by three of the canons.
-This act of brutality prompted Nicholas’s resignation.
+This act of brutality prompted Nicholas's resignation.
 He was still alive and described as former prior in 1380.
 Read more and see also.

 John (de) Yatton: 1376-?